Chapter 7.2 – Cruise Ports

 C. Relationships with cruise lines

-Improving relationships with cruise lines is the major challenge for cruise ports.
-The most important issue to be addressed is the offering of attractive shore excursions.
+Improving relationships with cruise lines is a major challenge for cruise ports.
+The most important issue to be addressed is offering attractive shore excursions.
 Ports and cruise lines need to align their priorities.
-Subsequently, they coordinate their efforts and engage service providers, authorities, and stakeholders, in organizing transportation infrastructures and tourist services ashore to increase options available to cruise passengers.
+Subsequently, they coordinate their efforts and engage service providers, authorities, and stakeholders in organizing transportation infrastructures and tourist services ashore to increase the options available to cruise passengers.
 The potential for multiple shore excursions incites itinerary planners to include the port in the offered cruise programs.

 The long-term engagement of cruise lines in the use of a cruise port is a strong indication of its prospects as a destination.
-To expand its presence in the cruise market, a port may need to adapt to organizational structures, operational procedures, and governance regimes, or strategies.
-The presence of cruise lines for more than a few calls, and the commitment for a multi-year presence, appear crucial.
+To expand its presence in the cruise market, a port may need to adapt to organizational structures, operational procedures, governance regimes, or strategies.
+The presence of cruise lines for more than a few calls and the commitment to a multi-year presence appears crucial.
 The availability of landside transportation is another issue creating controversy between ports and cruise lines, with ports and destinations having to collaborate to resolve any bottlenecks.

 The demand for port services does not depend on port operations.
 Cruisers are primarily interested in agile transportation to the port city or the tourist destination.
 Less discussed are unexpected call cancelations by cruise lines, which are high on the agenda for cruise ports.
 Perhaps contrary to what may be expected, other arrangements appear to be more challenging than tariffs.
 Two significant challenges to be jointly addressed by ports and cruise lines include the cooperation between ports and cruise lines when scheduling itineraries and berth allocation.